iamtrep/hubitat-dandanache/watchtower-app/README.md

 # Watchtower

-"Data-Driven Insights for a Smarter Home"
+*Data-driven insights for a smarter home.*

 Watchtower is a Hubitat application designed to monitor and record device attributes at various time resolutions, ensuring efficient long-term data retention.